 Growth in independent professionals or freelancers is expected to be one of the most significant employment-related trends globally over the next couple of decades.
 Over the past few weeks, Flexing It has been conducting an online survey to gather some real time facts on who constitute India’s freelancers and the motivations that are driving this decision.
-We had published some early findings from the first 200 responses, and in this piece try and further characterise the various segments of freelancers we see emerging.
+We had published some early findings from the first 200 responses, and in this piece try and further characterize the various segments of freelancers we see emerging.

-As a quick recap, in our previous piece we highlighted the following 6 major findings
+As a quick recap, in our previous piece, we highlighted the following 6 major findings

 You can read the detailed findings at http://www.flexingit.com/blog/decoding-indias-freelancers-growth-optimism-but-th/.
 In this piece, we look to provide further insight into the various segments of freelancers that we see emerging.

 As mentioned above, by far the largest segment of freelancers (35%) is of professionals who have opted to freelance after an extended stint in the corporate sector.
 The next 4 segments in terms of materiality are: young mothers/professionals who have opted for freelancing owing to personal commitments, professionals in creative and technical fields where freelancing is seen as more lucrative and also as aiding better in achieving career objectives, entrepreneurs who have started their own ventures and are freelancing to keep cash-flows going, and finally professionals pursuing other interests like music or writing.
 The sixth largest segment that emerged from the data was of professionals looking to leverage their skills post regular hours (the professional moonlighters!).
 Whats interesting to note is that several of these segments have started gaining ground in the last few years whether it be the corporate freelancers, entrepreneur freelancers or professional moonlighters!